RipMeApp/ripme/README.md

 * Can rip images from tumblr in the size they were uploaded in [See here for how to enable](https://github.com/RipMeApp/ripme/wiki/Config-options#tumblrget_raw_image)
 * Skips already downloaded images by default
 * Can auto skip e-hentai and nhentai albums containing certain tags [See here for how to enable](https://github.com/RipMeApp/ripme/wiki/Config-options#nhentaiblacklisttags)
+* Download a range of urls [See here for how](https://github.com/RipMeApp/ripme/wiki/How-To-Run-RipMe#docker)

 ## [List of Supported Sites](https://github.com/ripmeapp/ripme/wiki/Supported-Sites)